Wang Zhen (general): First Kuomintang-Communist War

 In 1927, following the collapse of Kuomintang-Communist collaboration and the KMT's systematic extermination of communists, Wang Zhen traversed Changsha and Wuhan, advocating for participation in the workers' movement, clandestine logistics, and military operations.
 In 1929, he contributed to the establishment of the revolutionary stronghold in Hunan-Jiangxi Border, subsequently holding various positions, including political commissar of the Red Army's First Independent Division of Xiangdong, secretary of the Party Committee of the Division, political commissar of a division within the Red Eighth Army, chief of the Political Department of the Army, and acting commander of the Red Eighth Army.
 In May 1933, during the Battle of Jiuduchong, he commanded the Red Eighth Army to obliterate over 500 nationalists and capture more almost 1,000 nationalists, so demonstrating his military prowess.

 On November 29, 1935, commanders of the Red Sixth Army Corps in Xinhua, Hunan.
 Front row from left to right: Zhou Renjie, Li Quan, Wang Zhen, Xia Xi, Xiao Ke.

 Beginning in July 1934, Wang Zhen held the position of a member of the Military and Political Committee of the Red Sixth Army Corps and worked as a political commissar.
 Under Ren Bishi's leadership, he conducted a westward expedition alongside army commander Xiao Ke.
 In October 1934, following the encounter between the Red Sixth Army Corps under their command and the Red Third Army (subsequently reinstated as the Red Second Army Corps) led by He Long and Guan Xiangying, Wang Zhen held positions as a member of the CPC Hunan-Anhui-Sichuan-Guizhou Provincial Committee, a member of the Central Military Commission Branch, and an acting commander of the military region.
 He participated in commanding the combat involving Battle of Shiwanping and obliterated over 3,000 Kuomintang.
 He subsequently participated in leading the fights of Chenjiahe, Taozixi, Zhongbao, Banliyuan, among others, while also establishing, strengthening, and solidifying the revolutionary bases of Hunan-Anhui-Sichuan-Guizhou.

 In November 1935, when the Kuomintang intensified its encirclement strategy, the Second and Sixth Red Army Corps proactively commenced the Long March.
 In early July 1936, they encountered the Fourth Red Army in the Garzê region, Sichuan.
-Subsequently, the Second and Sixth Red Army Corps, along with the Red 32nd Army, established the Red Second Front Army (中国工农红军第二方面军).
+Subsequently, the Second and Sixth Red Army Corps, along with the Red 32nd Army, established the Red Second Front Army.
 Wang Zhen, together with Ren Bishi, He Long, and Guan Xiangying, staunchly opposed and resisted Zhang Guotao's division of the Red Army and the Communist Party, and diligently implemented the Party Central Committee's directive to advance northward to combat the Japanese.
 In October 1936, he arrived in Huining County, Gansu with the Second Red Army, effectively achieving the division of the three principal units of the Red Army.